What Is Hardy Weinberg Law?

 IV.
 Frequencies If Harmful recessive Alleles

 The law can also be applied to estimate the frequency of heterozygous carriers of recessive genes that are harmful.
-In a population, two alleles, A and a are at an autosomal locus with p and q frequencies, respectively and p + q = 1, then AA, Aa and aa genotypes will have the following frequency will be p2 + q2 + 2pq.
+In a population, two alleles, A and a are at an autosomal locus with p and q frequencies respectively, and p + q = 1, then AA, Aa and aa genotypes will have the following frequency, p2 + q2 + 2pq.
 In case, the aa genotype tends to express a phenotype that is harmful, such as cystic fibrosis, then in the population, the proportion of the affected individuals shall be q2, the recessive allele frequency of the heterozygous carrier shall be 2pq.

 - In a given population, the Hardy-Weinberg principle assumes that the population is indefinite and not influenced by sexual, natural selection, mutation and migration.